-Snoring In Children
+Snoring In Children and Todlers

 When discussing children and sleep disorders, snoring is not usually considered to be a problem.
 Snoring, however, is another issue that keeps children awake at night.
 Snoring in children can be cute and even amusing, but constant snoring can lead to disrupted sleep patterns.

 Excessive snoring can also be a result of something called sleep apnea.
 Sleep apnea occurs when the airway is closed off during sleep.
 If the body is deprived of oxygen long enough, the brain sends signals to awaken, resulting in being jolted from slumber.

 The snorer usually falls back to sleep immediately after being awakened, and this can be the frustrating part.
 Because a person may never remember being awake and think they're getting a full night's rest, sleep apnea can be hard to diagnose, even though the snorer may awaken dozens of times a night.
 This is especially tough to detect in children, partly because we never suspect this can be a problem in kids.

 In adults, sleep apnea can result from poor muscle tone or being overweight, or even the physical structure of the person, such as large tonsils or adenoids.
 Children can have the same structural issues and often do suffer with large tonsils.

 If you suspect your child is suffering from sleep apnea, be sure to look for the symptoms.
 These often include an inability to gain weight, being tired in the daytime, having trouble concentrating, hyperactivity, and also trouble in school.